-In an effort to write an effective bio, I spent the last 20 minutes counting my collection of liquor bottles, miscounting, and then recounting after forgetting where I left off.
-As a forward thinking communicator, I act in anticipation that my collection may earn an honorable mention in this bio, aiming at humanizing me and offering a glimpse into who I am personally.
-To be honest, "bourbon drinker" does not define me, and if it does, it does not make me much different than many other people.
-Alas, I don't think it's going to come up as presumed and I'm not sure if I should just accept that I wasted time taking inventory of my alcohol supply.
+In an effort to write an effective bio, I spent the last 20 minutes counting my collection of liquor bottles, miscounting, and then recounting after forgetting where I had left off.
+As a forward-thinking communicator, I act in anticipation that my collection may earn an honorable mention in this bio, aiming at humanizing me and offering a glimpse into who I am personally.
+To be honest, "bourbon drinker" does not define me; if it does, it does not make me much different than many others.
+Alas, I don't think it's going to come up as suspected, and I'm not sure if I should just accept that I wasted time taking inventory of my alcohol supply.

 I am a business do-er.
-I work in marketing.
 I use the word “strategy” correctly.
-My kids are grown ups and they don't hate me.
+My kids are grown-ups, and they don't hate me.
 I'm still married after 20 years, and I've got a shit ton of bourbon.

 I'm Daniel Herndon.